hokuken/hubot/README.md

-# Hubot
+# Hokuken Hubot

-This is a version of GitHub's Campfire bot, hubot.
+This is a version of Hokuken's Slack bot, hubot.
 He's pretty cool.

 This version is designed to be deployed on [Heroku][heroku].
 This README was generated for you by hubot to help get you started.
 Definitely update and improve to talk about your own instance, how to use and deploy, what functionality he has, etc!